-- 3.38 Besides servicing the debt take-on, the day to day budgets for repairs and planned maintenance spend remains the biggest cost in the HRA.
-It has been assumed that the current level will remain and increases only for inflation over the financial period; this has not changed from the previous projection. - 3.39 This is an area that has been under spent in recent years.
-However, under self-financing and as a demand led budget, it is considered prudent that the current level is maintained at this stage to cover any risk or contingency sums during the early years. - 3.40 However, the overall budget has been reviewed alongside the staffing restructure that was reported to the Committee in November 2012.
-Any proposed changes will be reported separately to the Committee.
+- 3.39 Besides servicing the debt take-on, the day to day budgets for repairs and planned maintenance spend remains the biggest cost in the HRA.
+It has been assumed that the current level will remain and increases only for inflation over the financial period; this has not changed from the previous projection. - 3.40 This is an area that has been under spent in recent years.
+The budget for responsive repairs has been reviewed alongside the staffing restructure that was reported to the Committee in November 2012.
+If the final proposals are approved, this will reduce the housing repairs budget.